lynchnf/gurps-combat/README.md

 ## GURPS Questions

+Shouldn't the controlling attribute of Intimidation be ST instead of IQ?

 When a character rolls a critical success to hit, does he do max damage?

-Shouldn't the controlling attribute of Intimidation be ST instead of IQ?
+What is the effect of a critically failed attack.

+What is the effect of a critically successful defense.

+What is the effect of a critically failed defense.

 ## TODO